MKamnikar/electron-dance/README.md

 # electron-dance

 **electron-dance** is a physics simulation of n charged particles constrained to a square conductor.
+It was written for an assignment given at a mathematical physics class.

 The simulation starts with electrons distributed with uniform angle over the square conductor and runs either until reaching the value of `max-steps` or when two successive simulation steps differ by less than a predefined margin.